 In seven of the eight States selected for analysis, children from areas where the income level was <50th percentile were more likely to have the highest coverage fraction than those from areas above the median income level.
-Of those children from zip codes with income level information, those from areas at =75th percentile had the lowest coverage fraction of all quartiles for all States; however the minimum and maximum coverage fractions did not differ by more than 6 percent for any State.
+Of those children from zip codes with income level information, those from areas at =75th percentile had the lowest coverage fraction of all quartiles for all States; the minimum and maximum coverage fractions for those with income data did not differ by more than 3 percent for any State.